-Usually I start the newsletter with a definition of the technique we are presenting.
-In my research I found that the definition of embroidery is a rather controversial subject.
 With the invention of embroidery machines and the innovative techniques of some textile artists, you begin to wonder if embroidery can still be defined in one sentence.
-Finally I found a definition I liked in the A-Z of Embroidery Stitches, page 4: "Embroidery is a way of altering a surface with stitches."
-The technique we are talking about today certainly does that.
+The definition found in A-Z of Embroidery Stitches, page 4: "Embroidery is a way of altering a surface with stitches."
 Some sources list cross stitch under the counted thread category.
 That is partially true, as cross stitch can be a free form design, a stamped design, or counted.
-As I pondered all that I had read, I realized that this category of stitching has evolved where basically two stitches are all that are needed to create an entire style of needlework.
+This category of stitching has evolved where basically two stitches are all that are needed to create an entire style of needlework.

-It seems appropriate to follow the Sampler newsletter with one on cross stitch, because as pattern books were published and samplers evolved the predominate stitch became the cross stitch.
-However, cross stitch is not new.
+As pattern books were published and samplers evolved, the predominate stitch became the cross stitch, but cross stitch is not new.
 It has been reported that fabric found in Greece dating back to the 5th century BC shows the remnants of cross stitching.

 There really isn’t much written about the actual history of cross stitch.
 We do know that sewing and embroidery have been around since people started creating clothing.
 It is likely the first stitches used were the running stitch and cross stitch to join two fabric or fur panels together.
-We’ve already seen where people stitched on clothing (Blackwork, issue #7, 8/19/08) and on linens and wall hangings (Samplers, issue #12, 10/27/08).
+We’ve already seen where people stitched on clothing (Blackwork) and on linens and wall hangings (Samplers).

 There is a gap in history.
 We really don’t know a lot about the development and spread of the cross stitch technique.
 It is known that prior to there being printed patterns, companies would have models stitched.
 These models then traveled around to the various shops where customers would come in and hand copy the patterns.
 The first printed pattern books began to be accessible in the sixteen century.
 The first cross stitch patterns were printed as black squares or dots.
 It was left up to the stitcher to determine the colors to use.
 This was due in part to the lack of commercially produced product, so the stitcher used locally spun and dyed threads.
 Can you just imagine what those stitchers would think of today’s printed patterns and fiber choices?

 Like most other needle arts, cross stitch has had periods of popularity and decline.
 Technology took over and women no longer needed to do the embellishing of clothes and linens.
 With other activities in and out of the home, people just didn’t have time to sit and stitch for pleasure.
 It was only the later half of the 20th century did we really begin to slow down and spend time developing hobbies.
-For me, it is impossible to imagine having no time to enjoy a hobby.
-That is very apparent from the size of my pattern stash.
-I will never have a chance to do even a quarter of the patterns I have accumulated, but I’m set if I ever decide to retire!
-For a great article on the history of threads (and cross stitch) by Jo Verso, check out this link from The Cross Stitch Guild: http://www.thecrossstitchguild.com/study1.asp
+For many of us, it may be difficult to imagine having no time to enjoy a hobby.
+Click here for a great article on the history of threads (and cross stitch) by Jo Verso.

-One thing I really like about cross stitch is you can make it as simple or as hard as you like.
+You can make cross stitch as simple or as difficult as you like.
 The stitches are simple, but can be combined into exquisite patterns.
 The tools you need to start can easily be purchased with very little investment.
-However, once you are hooked, you can spend literally thousands of dollars adding tools to your stitching basket.
+Once you are hooked, you can spend literally thousands of dollars adding tools to your stitching basket.
 You can remain a dedicated cross stitcher or you might use your knowledge to learn other techniques such as Schwalm or Blackwork embroidery.
 There is so much freedom with cross stitch.
 There is a certain freedom to how you do your pattern.
 You can stitch the pattern exactly as it is charted.
 Or change the colors if you feel like it.
 Personalize it!
 Choose a design that will stitch up quickly, or one that might take you hundreds of hours to finish.
-Whatever you choose to do, I encourage you to just have fun.
+Whatever you choose to do, we encourage you to just have fun.

 If you have trouble with larger knuckles, you might try the Italian Sew Scissors with large Gold Finger holes.
 Remember, if you are using metallic threads in your stitching, you should have a pair of metallic thread scissors.
 Click here to look at all the scissors we carry.

-HOOPS/FRAMES: It is essential to keep your stitches even in size and in tension.
+Hoops/Frames: It is essential to keep your stitches even in size and in tension.
 Therefore, you need to invest in a hoop or frame.
 There are many great options.
-I will touch on each one briefly, but go on line to see the entire selection.
+We will touch on each one briefly, but go on line to see the entire selection.

 - Q-snaps are based on the simple concept of interchangeable lengths of PVC pipe which can be easily assembled to your required work size.
 Your fabric is rolled around the curve of the pipe and held tautly in place with a clip.
 No more crinkling of your fabric in a hoop or stapling it to a stretcher bar.